For Employers and Businesses

 Depending on circumstances, it might not only mean that you could be liable for a hefty fine, but it could also impact your ability to employ staff on work visas in the future.
 It would be disastrous if your business relies on migrant workers.

 We can proactively manage your staff's visa status and ensure that the risks associated with immigration matters are minimised.
-A quick overview of our corporate immigration services is covered in this PDF document.

 In addition to managing your staff's visas, we can also help with the following types of immigration applications which may be beneficial for your business operation: